 The posters will be on display between 9:00 AM - 5:00 PM.
 Two dedicated poster sessions will be held at 12-1PM and 4-5 PM

-The Computation and Cognition Conference 2026 will take place on August 13, 2026, at the Kenneth C. Rowe Management Building, Dalhousie University.
+The Computation and Cognition Conference 2026 will take place on 14 August 2026 in room 1020 of the Kenneth C. Rowe Management Building, Dalhousie University.
 Below is the preliminary schedule.
 All times are in Atlantic Daylight Time (ADT).

 | Time | Event | Speaker/Description |